apsitos/book-list/README.md

 Create a list of books!
 Add to it, edit if you got it wrong, remove them from the list entirely!

+TODO: convert to checkboxes so users can cross off books they've read; edit titles (!)

 ----

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).